Plainfield Emergency Management

 How VT Alert Can Help You

-Your local fire department can use VT Alert to distribute press releases.
-With VT Alert, local fire departments contact the public directly with evacuation notices (phone, text, or e-mail), issue travel alerts for motorists to avoid an area, and alert the public of any public health hazards from smoke.
+Your local fire department can use VT Alert to contact the public directly with warnings and updates and send evacuation notices.
+With VT Alert you can be informed by phone, text, or e-mail of travel alerts for motorists to avoid an area, weather warnings (including flooding and heavy snow coming), and be warned about public health hazards, for instance, from smoke.
 You can even designate a “quiet time” when you sign up so you don’t receive alerts in the middle of the night.

-Vermont’s Emergency Operations Center (EOE) and partners can use VT Alert to:
+Vermont’s State Emergency Operations Center (SEOC) and partners can use VT Alert to: